Maria De Grazia Big Sisters Circle graduation lunch

 Maria’s brother heard that Amaanah were looking for a Spanish-speaking tutor to work in schools on a short-term contract.
 As soon as he mentioned it, Maria jumped at the opportunity.
 “This was a dream for me – I could be helping people again, and it was a paying job.”

-Maria started in January 2021, when covid was still having an impact.
+Maria started work in January 2021, when covid was still having a major impact on the US.
 Her English classes were all online and she was working with elementary-age children, all newcomers from South America.
 “I made basic lessons to get them started and I also helped the teachers.
 I was making a difference to these children, being a friend to them in their situation.”
 Maria turned out to be the ideal person for Amaanah and her contract became fulltime employment.

 • “When I arrived there was no support or help for refugees, I felt so stuck.
 Through Amaanah I can help people, and through my experiences I can show there is a good life here.
 I know how these women are feeling because that’s where I was myself”.
 Maria De Grazia